Best Wool and Synthetic Ski Socks of 2024/25

 Home > Gear Reviews > Ski & Snow

-Trust us, ski socks are worth the investment.
+Trust us, good ski socks are worth the investment.
 They can make or break your time in the mountains.
-While finding the best ski socks will never be as crucial as, say, your well-fitting ski boots, they’re an important piece of your ski kit, and should not be overlooked.
+While finding the best ski socks will never be as crucial as, say, your well-fitting ski boots, they’re an important piece of your ski kit and should not be overlooked—and even if you’ve got the perfect fitting boot, a bad sock can ruin that.
 If you’re renting ski gear, ski socks are the one thing we’d recommend buying for yourself.

 To find the best ski socks, we tested merino wool and synthetic over-the-calf socks.
-We ranked ski socks based on what is best for resort, backcountry, nordic, and ski touring.
+We ranked ski socks based on what is best for both the resort and backcountry ski touring.

 We write mission-driven gear reviews.
 To find the best gear, we combine expert reviews, everyday user opinions, and rigorous independent trail testingnever native ads or sponsored posts.
 We are 100% reader-supported and may make a small commission from some qualifying affiliate links.
 Learn more.